Soeprapto (general)

-Lieutenant General R. Soeprapto (20 June 1920 – 1 October 1965) was the Second Deputy Commander of the Indonesian Army, and was kidnapped from his home in Jakarta by members of the 30 September Movement in the early hours of 1 October.
+R. Soeprapto (EYD: Suprapto; 20 June 1920 – 1 October 1965) was the Second Deputy Commander of the Indonesian Army, and was kidnapped from his home in Jakarta by members of the 30 September Movement in the early hours of 1 October.
 He was later killed at Lubang Buaya.

 Early life

 Soeprapto was born in Purwokerto, Central Java.
 Starting education at Hollandsch Inlandsche School, continuing to Meer Uitgebreid Lager Onderwijs, and Algemene Middelbare School, in Yogyakarta, after graduating in 1941, continued his education at the Dutch royal military academy in Bandung, but did not graduate as the Japanese invaded.
 Soeprapto was detained by the Japanese, but managed to escape.
 Once Soeprapto realized he was not on the wanted list of the Japanese Kempeitai military police, he signed up for military training.
 When this finished, he worked at the public education office.

 Military career

 Following the Independence, Soeprapto joined the People's Security Army (TKR), the forerunner of the Indonesian Military.
 He was involved in the disarming of the recently surrendered Japanese at Cilacap.
 He was later appointed adjutant to Indonesia's first military commander, General Sudirman, from 1946 to 1947 fighting in the battle of Ambarawa.
 In September 1949, he became chief of staff of the Diponegoro Division of Central Java, then moved to Army Staff HQ Jakarta in 1951.
 On 7 May 1960 he was transferred to Medan, North Sumatra and appointed as deputy Army Chief of Staff for Sumatra.
 His final post was as Second Deputy Army Chief of Staff, which he held from 1 July 1962 until his death.